LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 .. _flag_prolog_version:

 ``prolog_version``
-   Version of the backend Prolog compiler (a compound term, ``v(Major, Minor, Patch)``, whose arguments are integers).
+   Version of the :term:`backend Prolog compiler` (a compound term, ``v(Major, Minor, Patch)``, whose arguments are integers).
 This flag availability depends on the Prolog compiler.
 Checking the value of this flag fails for any Prolog compiler that does not provide access